Kosarnm/FYS4150/README.md

 ### Project 3 :

-In this project we build a flexible and easily expandable object oriented framework which we use to simulate the solar system.
-In order to calculate orbits of celestial bodies we implement the Euler-Cromer and the Velocity Verlet numerical integration methods.
+In this project I build a flexible and easily expandable object oriented framework which I use to simulate the solar system.
+In order to calculate orbits of celestial bodies I implement the Euler-Cromer and the Velocity Verlet numerical integration methods.
 The Verlet method proves superior.
 The model is expanded gradually from a two-body system to include all planets of the solar system.